CRH

 - Memory problems

-- CRH in the medial septum (which projects to the hippocampus) caused memory problems in the hippocampus in both male and female rats.
+- CRH in the medial septum (which projects into the hippocampus) caused memory problems in the hippocampus in both male and female rats.
 Males were more sensitive to CRH.
-Females had higher levels of CRH-binding protein, which decreased CRH levels.
-CRH1 receptors were equally expressed in both sexes.
+Females had higher levels of CRH-binding protein, which reduced CRH levels.
+CRH1 receptors were equally strong in both sexes.
 CRH1 antagonists prevented the memory problems caused by CRH.37

 - Locomotor activity (urge to move)538

-- Caution in unknown environments, in the open field, in the elevated plus maze and in case of conflicts
+- Take care in unknown environments, in open spaces, in the elevated plus maze and in the event of conflicts

 - Social withdrawal behavior (promotes social phobia)